-Myth #1: You won't be approved if you have a low credit score.
+Myth #1: You won’t be approved if you have low credit scores.

-Your credit score is usually one of the main factors that lenders take into account when considering your refinancing application, but it's not the only one.
-Jordan Perch, contributor to automotive website DMV.com, says that banks can consider consumers' recent payment history on various accounts as another important factor.
-If you don't have a good credit score, he says you may still get approved if you made all your recent payments on time.
+Your credit scores are usually one of the main factors that lenders take into account when considering your refinancing application, but it’s not the only one.
+Jordan Perch, contributor to automotive website DMV.com, says that some lenders may consider other factors when reviewing your application for an auto loan.
+If you don’t have good credit scores, he says you may still get approved if you meet other lender requirements.

 Myth #3: Underwater auto loans can never be refinanced.

-Vehicles lose approximately 10 percent of their value the moment they're driven off the lot, according to vehicle history database website Carfax.
+You may be able to refinance even if you’re underwater on your auto loan.
+Vehicles lose approximately 10% of their value the moment they’re driven off the lot, according to vehicle history database website Carfax.
 Accidents and high mileage can further reduce the value of a vehicle.
 If the car is worth less than the outstanding loan, the loan is considered underwater or upside down.

 Myth #4: Refinancing an auto loan won’t save you a lot of money.